 If you experience audio interruptions during a call, please try each solution below, which includes checking your network and headset.

-Use recommended USB-connection type headset
+Use our recommended USB-connection type headset

 Check the connection between the headset and the computer